 Authenticity does NOT mean that you have to tactlessly show all of who you are all of the time.
-It only means first and foremost being real and genuine to yourself.
+It only means, first and foremost being real and genuine to yourself.
 Being true to yourself, you may limit your time with certain people or only share small bits of yourself.
-If you are around individuals who get overwhelmed by your intensity and intellect, you may need to slow your pace and choose activities that engage both of you at a similar level.
-With self-honesty, you can be both sincere and strategic, and your actions will be backed up by a kind intention towards both yourself and others.
+If you are around individuals overwhelmed by your intensity and intellect, you may need to slow your pace and choose activities that engage both of you at a similar level.
+With self-honesty, you can be both sincere and strategic, and your actions will be backed up by a kind intention towards yourself and others.

-You cannot be everything to everyone, but to find your place in the world, always, always trade authenticity for perfection.
+You cannot be everything to everyone, but to find your place in the world, always trade authenticity for perfection.

 Your Permission to be Intense